 In Queenland there are 12 independent not-for-profit NRM bodies that cover the state from the Great Barrier Reef coastline to our rainforests and rangelands.
-We are all local, we know the lay of the land in our region, and we are trusted by the strong community networks with whom we live and work.
+We are local, we know the lay of the land in our region, and we are trusted by the strong community networks with whom we live and work.

 While our regions and communities are unique, our work is similar.
 Each member of our NRM network works with their communities to make a difference to the environment through the sustainable use of natural resources.